 Economic resilience

-Prices are up across the board, tariffs will hit the holidays hard, and Federal workers are still without pay, even as we contemplate a new shutdown in February.
+Prices are up across the board, tariffs are hitting the holidays hard, and we face a new shutdown in February.
 If you have not already tightened your budget, now is the time to do it.
-Fortify your resources to survive what is likely to be a chaotic economy for the next year or more.
+Be particularly cautious about overspending during the holiday season.
+Fortify your resources to survive what is likely to be a chaotic economy for some time.

 How to do it: